Huang-Jingxiang/Huang-Jingxiang.github.io/_pages/about.md

 ---

 ## About me
 Huang Jingxiang, a 2024 master's student majoring in journalism and communication at Nanjing University.
 He is a member of the Computational Communication Collaboratory.
 He is advised by Professor [Cheng-Jun Wang](https://Chengjun.github.io/).
 His research interests include computational social science, natural language processing and Data mining.
+His research won the Top Paper Award at the annual conference of ICA.

 Currently, my research interests focus on two aspects: one is trying to apply causal inference methods on social media data to explore whether a certain narrative with the spirit of the times in social media can have an impact on reality; the other is trying to innovatively apply NLP technology to social science research, so as to capture more insights from the text when analyzing large-scale corpus.